Bluffton IT Support Guide

 The Case for Outsourcing IT Support

-First, should professional service firms and healthcare companies in Charlotte outsource at all?
+First, should professional service firms and healthcare companies in Bluffton outsource at all?
 Or, put another way, why not hire internally for all IT needs?
 The answers lie in the three main benefits to outsourcing: cost-efficiency, high-level expertise, and better availability.

 Outsourcing is more cost-efficient than hiring internally.
 Hiring, as we’ve noted earlier in discussing IT costs, requires accounting for benefits and ongoing HR costs like training and tools.
 Outsourced IT support is generally priced below the salary level of a comparable internal role – and that’s before the add-on costs associated with a new internal hire are considered.
 Outsourcing wins on cost.